 It is common for interns to be hired on as full-time employees post-graduation.
 By giving our interns meaningful tasks we are able to gauge if MISO is the right fit.
 We want to ensure a mutually beneficial relationship for the company and potential MISO employee.
 The goal of the internship program is to prepare interns to return to MISO as successful full-time employees.

 Whether they have been here for over ten years or less than a month, several of our most successful employees first joined MISO's team as interns.
-Read our blog posts below to hear a couple success stories from former interns.

 1. What is the application and interview process?